baomidou/mybatis-plus-doc/src/content/docs/en/getting-started/config.md

   order: 3
 ---

-Integrating MyBatis-Plus is very simple.
-We only need some basic configuration to leverage the powerful features of MyBatis-Plus!
+Integrating MyBatis-Plus is extremely simple!
+We only need some basic configuration to utilize the powerful features of MyBatis-Plus.

 :::tip
-Before discussing configuration, please ensure that you have installed MyBatis-Plus.
-If you haven't installed it yet, please refer to the [Install](/getting-started/install) chapter.
+Before diving into the configuration, please ensure you have installed MyBatis-Plus.
+If you haven't installed it yet, refer to the [Installation](/getting-started/install) chapter.
 :::

-## Spring Boot Application
+## Spring Boot Project

 - Configure the MapperScan annotation